My Toddler Hates Vegetables. What Can I Do?

-For many toddlers, vegetables come under particular scrutiny.
-But don't despair — with time and patience, even the most finicky eaters can find several veggies they like (and a few they even love!).
+Many toddlers turn their noses up at vegetables.
+But don't give up — with time and patience, even the pickiest eaters can find several veggies they like (and a few they even love!).

 - Don't give in to a food jag.
 Most young children go through phases where they want to eat the same thing day after day.
-But that doesn't mean you have to oblige.
+But that doesn't mean you have to go along with it.
 Serving a variety of foods, including vegetables, will encourage your daughter to be more flexible when she's hungry.

 - If at first you don't succeed, try and try again.
 Studies have shown it may take 10 or more tries before a child accepts a new food.
 Try serving a small portion so it's less overwhelming or consider pairing veggies with something you know she likes.

 - Avoid nagging, forcing, bargaining, or bribing.
-All of these tactics will create power struggles and are doomed to fail in the long run.
-Just continue offering an array of veggie choices and encourage her to give them a try.
+All of these tactics create power struggles and are doomed to fail in the long run.
+Just continue offering veggie choices and encourage her to give them a try.
 Keep mealtime moods upbeat.

 - Set a good example.
 Have family meals together and let your child see you eating a variety of nutritious foods yourself.
-Also, toddlers are also more likely to eat what their peers are eating, so look for opportunities where she can eat healthfully with friends.
+Also, toddlers are more likely to eat what their peers eat, so look for opportunities where she can eat healthfully with friends.

-- Involve her in choosing and preparing the vegetables you serve.
+- Involve her in choosing the vegetables you serve.
 For example, she could decide whether you'll have green beans or broccoli tonight, or whether you'll bake zucchini or carrot muffins.
-She can even wash lettuce and snap green beans.
 Simple choices will help her feel a sense of control.

 - Make it fun.
 Try making a veggie face (like cucumber eyes, tomato nose, green bean mouth, and shredded carrot hair).
-Toddlers also love dipping, so try serving veggies with yogurt or broccoli with melted cheese.
+Try serving veggies with yogurt dip or sprinkled with cheese.

 One thing to keep in mind when serving fresh fruit and veggies: Raw vegetables and hard fruits can be a choking hazard for young children.
-Be sure to cook them or cut them into small enough pieces so that they don't pose a choking risk.
+Be sure to cook them well, and thinly slice or cut them into small enough pieces so that they're not a choking risk.